kemal-gokhan/devops-edu/git.md

 git push -u origin feature-upstream (short cut to connect with track remote) git branch --delete --remotes origin/feature (remote branch delete) -> git push origin --delete feature

-#Summary:
+# Summary:
                  git                             github
     Repository   local                           remote                     git remote add origin URL Branch       Local tracking                  remote                     git branch --track branchname origin/branchname Remote Tracking                                            git pull/push origin Branch
-Github:
-    you can clone public repositories from github but you need personel token to pull.
+Github: you can clone public repositories from github but you need personel token to pull.
 Contrubitor or collabrator

 part of organizations:
     *role
      You can add external people to your project with ROLES and IAM. (def:read)

-TEAMS-> IAM You can divide teams that you can manage different branches and projects.
+teams -> IAM You can divide teams that you can manage different branches and projects.

 clone: Remote to local
 fork: fork is using for contribitor.fork and pull request copy with fork (github feature) after development, you can pull request to owner.
 issues: in a nutshell ticket
 project: management to project with kanban, agile strategies